OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **GUI**
         Graphical User Interface.
 A computer operating system that is based upon icons and visual relationships rather than text.

-      **IGeomCreator**
-        An interface to a geometry kernel that allows the creation of new geometry.

       **IGeomQueryObject**
         An interface to an object having physical dimensions and shape, with